dkbaffour777/shooter/README.md

 ## Usage
+  - Must run application on a local server after cloning the project.
   - Instructions on how to play the game:
     - This is your player(human player), the highlighted part(red color) is the head of the player
     - !['human_head'](images/human_player_head.png);